 Now when we look for luxury we want to know the values behind it, it’s not just about status, or comfort, we want to know its qualities – and that it does not exploit nature or human dignity.
-If we invest in something, we want to know it’s not causing any harm or long term damage to the fragile world we live in.
+If we invest in something, we want to know it’s not causing any harm or long-term damage to the fragile world we inhabit.

 What are some of your favourite products from the range right now, and what’s yet to come?